mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 4 Practitioner Diplomat 1 5 Master —
 6 Grand Master SOC +1

 1D MISHAP 1 Injured.
 Roll on the Injury table.
 2 You commit a grievous breach of protocol and are outcast.
 Lose SOC -1.
-3 Your art becomes the centre of a scandal and you are forced to move to another world.
+3 Your art becomes the center of a scandal and you are forced to move to another world.
 Gain one of Diplomat 1, Flyer 1, Persuade 1 or Streetwise 1.
 4 You are betrayed by a peer.
 One of your Contacts or Allies betrays you, ending your career.
 That Contact or Ally becomes a Rival or Enemy.
 If you have no Contacts or Allies, then you are betrayed by someone you never saw coming and gain a Rival or Enemy.
 5 You are forced out because of censorship or controversy.
 What truth did you get too close to?
 You gain DM+2 to the qualification roll of your next career.
 6 You are embroiled in a rivalry with an official, who ends your career.
 Gain them as a Rival.

 2D EVENT 2 Disaster!
 Roll on the Mishap table but you are not ejected form this career.
 3 You uncover an embarrassing secret concerning a Rival.
 Either trade it for D3 extra Benefit rolls and convert your Rival into an Enemy or you may inform the Rival that their secret is safe and gain them as an Ally instead.
 4 You gain a patron in the arts.
 Gain DM+2 to your next advancement roll and a Contact.
 5 You are assigned a challenging task.
 Roll Art, Investigate or Persuade 8+.
 If you succeed, gain DM+2 to your next advancement roll.
 If you fail, you suffer DM-2 to your next advancement roll.
 6 You are given advanced training in a specialist field.
 Roll EDU 8+ to gain any skill.
 7 Life Event.
 Roll on the Life Events table.
 8 One of your works is especially well received and popular, making you a minor celebrity.
 Gain DM+1 to any one Benefit roll.
 9 You are a part of your homeworld’s celebrity circles.
 Gain one of Carouse 1, Persuade 1, Steward 1 or a Contact.
 10 Long hours spent studying for a piece you want to create or perform broadens your mind.
 Gain either EDU +1 or one level of a Science skill.
 11 You go on a tour of the sector, visiting several worlds.
 Gain D3 Contacts.
 12 You are publicly acclaimed for your work by a high ranking Confederation official.
 You are automatically promoted.